trothr/best/Shell.md

     #!/usr/bin/env perl

-One of the functions of `/usr/bin/env` is to find the named interpreter and then pass the script to it.
+One of the functions of `/usr/bin/env` is to find the named interpreter in a directory listed in `$PATH` and then pass the script to it.
 So if you wanted BASH, you would code ...

     #!/usr/bin/env bash

-The system would then search your `PATH` variable, find `bash` (which could be in several different locations), and passes the script along to it.
+The system would then search your `PATH` variable, find `bash` (which could be in any of several different locations), and passes the script along to it.

 This method works for other languages than Perl and BASH, like Python and Rexx.